 - Find Where To Buy Natural Shampoos

 - Watch This Video Tutorial Before Starting Your Recipe

 My Experience with Homemade Shampoos

 I’ve tried using soap for some weeks, and my hair felt heavy, a bit sticky and my scalp was slightly itchy.
 So I gave up.
 I didn’t like to use the vinegar rinse as well.
 I’ve also experimented this more natural liquid shampoo made with a blend of surfactants.
-Maybe because it’s a clarifying shampoo and not something you use every day, I didn’t like it either, again, my hair felt heavy and sticky and a bit greasy.
-It’s great as a complement to a daily shampoo, though.
+I now know what was wrong with it: high pH.
+Decyl glucoside and coco glucoside both have a high pH (around 10).
+Fact is, I didn’t like it either, again, my hair felt heavy and sticky and a bit greasy.
+I’ll end up with a liquid formula one day.

 I was actually a bit sad that I had to stick with supermarket shampoos, as they were better than the natural alternatives I’ve experimented with.